-The Critical Materials Institute developed a museum exhibit at the Colorado School of Mines Geology Museum.
+The Critical Materials Institute developed a museum exhibit at the in the Mines Museum of Earth Science at the Colorado School of Mines.

 The Critical Materials Museum Exhibit is a prototype exhibit for education professionals interested in building a similar exhibit.